 'James Nares (1715 – 1783) is something quite other and this is a release of highest importance from several points of view.
 His Setts of Harpsichord Lessons as given by Julian Perkins yield nothing to the harpsichord music of, say, Purcell and Handel (who is represented by one of his Suites); I dare not mention composers of the period beginning with B...
 Avie has nurtured an extraordinary project, aptly compared by Perkins with the support by subscription customary in the eighteenth century.
 He lists three columns of generous contributors, plus many organisations and notabilities who made the recording possible...
 The music was recorded in The Queen's Drawing Room at Kew Palace, London, and there is a large array of beautiful illustrations and artwork, with photos of the contemporary Kirkman and Shudi harpsichords played.
 Forget downloading; this is a delectable totality, having a 28 page booklet produced with such care as to equal the pleasure and delight brought by the music itself in the idiomatic vivacity and sensibility of these lovely performances.
 The sponsors will feel their money was well spent.'

 Smith & Handel

-This disc features the world-première recording of suites by John Christopher Smith – best known as Handel's second amanuensis who helped put Messiah on the map.
-Smith's own music shows that he was a fine composer in his own right, whose music was greatly inspired by the daredevil virtuosity found in many of Domenico Scarlatti's keyboard sonatas.
+This disc features the world-première recording of suites by John Christopher Smith Jr – best known as Handel's music assistant in his final years.
+Smith's own music reveals that he was a fine composer in his own right.
+His music was greatly inspired by the daredevil virtuosity in many of Domenico Scarlatti's keyboard sonatas.
 Two harpsichords are used here; a single-manual harpsichord made by Mabyn and William Bailey in London in c1770, and a double-manual harpsichord after eighteenth-century Franco-Flemish models, made by Ferguson Hoey in Oxford in 1982.